 OpenPanel takes a different approach.
 We built it with privacy as the foundation, not an afterthought.

 Cookieless by default.
 OpenPanel doesn't use cookies for tracking.
-No cookies means no cookie consent banners required for basic analytics.
-Your visitors get a cleaner experience, and you avoid the consent management complexity.
+No cookies means no cookie consent banners for basic analytics.
+Your visitors get a cleaner experience, and you avoid consent management.
 Learn more about how this works in our cookieless analytics guide.

 No third-party data sharing.
 With OpenPanel Cloud, your data stays in our EU-based infrastructure.
 With self-hosting, data never leaves your servers at all.